dennisorellana2/SQL-Queries/README.md

 # SQL-Queries

-## Academic experience and self-learning projects on SQL
+## Academic experience projects on SQL

+-Group 2 MySQL Assignment

+-First 2015 GOP Debate tweets

-### Group 2 Assignment MySQL Folder
+### Group 2 MySQL Assignment
-  - This was a group assignment using My SQL Workbench on writing an ETL (extract, transform, and load) code sequence, and executing it on three years’ worth of order data.
+  - This was a group assignment using MySQL Workbench on writing an ETL (extract, transform, and load) code sequence, and executing it on three years’ worth of order data.

 ![](/SQL%20Output%20image.png)